RasakCodes/RasakCodes/README.md

-Hello there, I'm Rasak, a full stack developer with a great deal of experience in front-end and back-end. 👋
+Greetings!
+I'm Rasak, a full stack developer with a great deal of experience in front-end and back-end. 👋

 You're welcome to my Github page!
 Below are some facts about my tech stacks:

 ## 🚀 About Me
-- ✍️ I use
+- ✍️ I'm vast in:
     * JavaScript/TypeScript
     * React.js/Next.js/Remix.js
     * Vue.js